yiransheng/redux-free-flow/README.md

 effect(promiseFactory: () -> Promise A) : Free DSL A
 ```

 `effect` takes a function that returns a promise and stores it.
-When interpreted, the function gets called, and when the promise it returns resolves, the value becomes avaiable to the next `then` function in the DSL chain.
+When interpreted, the function gets called, and when the promise it returns resolves, the value becomes available to the next `then` function in the DSL chain.

 ### end